 Here are a few excerpts from people who have stayed in Hotel Molokai.

-- The General Manager is a great asset to the hotel and his genuine attention to guests was exceptional
+- General Manager is a great asset to the hotel, and his genuine attention to guests is exceptional

 - If you want to experience the Aloha spirit from years past, then you will find it here

-- Staff is friendly, warm, and welcoming.
+- The staff is friendly, warm, and welcoming.
 Views from the hotel grounds are beautiful

 Are tourists allowed on Molokai?